kakubei/kakubei.github.io/_posts/2013-12-08-mud-review.md

 PS

-I was toying with the idea of creating a chart of how long it take Mr. McConaughey to remove his shirt in his movies but I'm sure [someone on the internet](http://movieline.com/galleries/a-comprehensive-history-of-shirtless-matthew-mcconaughey/) has already done that.
+I was toying with the idea of creating a chart of how long it takes Mr. McConaughey to remove his shirt in his movies but I'm sure [someone on the internet](http://movieline.com/galleries/a-comprehensive-history-of-shirtless-matthew-mcconaughey/) has already done that.